ainnoot/asp-wds/README.md

 }
 ```

-Tanks, provided in a separate `geojson` file, must also provide a `elevation` property (average meters above local sea level, as an integer).
+Tanks must be provided in a separate GeoJSON file matching the same schema but with an extra `elevation` property (the average meters above local sea level, as an integer).

 # Scripts
 Check out `wds_reconstruction.sh` for the execution order of the different scripts. `compute_elevation.py` requires the environment variable `GOOGLE_MAPS_API_KEY` to be exported.
 The encoding is available in the `wds_reconstruction.lp` file.